Who Should Attend?

 Click for Directions

 Daytime onsite parking is complimentary for seminar attendees.
-Overnight parking is available for $15 per night.
+Overnight parking fees may apply.
+Contact hotel for current parking fees.

 A limited number of rooms has been held for seminar attendees at the rate of $149, plus taxes.
 Request the Northern Speech Services Room Block when calling 619-260-0111 or use this link for online hotel reservations.
-Please make your hotel reservations early as the room block will close on April 3, 2020, or sooner if all rooms are filled.
+Please make your hotel reservations early as the room block will close on August 10 or sooner if rooms are filled.

 This program is offered for 1.2 ASHA CEUs (Intermediate level; Professional area).